Olga Boznańska, "Portrait de jeune dame", 1903, oil on cardboard, Musée d'Orsay

 License: public domain, Source: Śląska Biblioteka Cyfrowa, Modified: yes, License terms and conditions

-Photo showing Olga Boznańska and her works in museum collections outside Poland
+Photo showing Olga Boznańska and Her Works in Museum Collections Abroad

 ID: POL-001129-P/109137

-Olga Boznańska (1865-1940), one of the most outstanding Polish artists of the turn of the 20th century, lived abroad for most of her life - first in Munich and, from 1898, permanently in Paris.
-Shaped in the circle of the Munich school, she soon created her own recognisable style, combining post-impressionist sensibility with deep psychological portraiture.
-Her works exude melancholy and spiritual tension, and the vibrant colour patches seem to breathe along with the figures.
-She has been called the 'painter of souls'.
+Olga Boznańska (1865–1940), one of the most outstanding Polish artists of the late nineteenth and early twentieth centuries, spent most of her life abroad: first in Munich, and from 1898 permanently in Paris.
+Though shaped by the Munich School, she soon developed her own distinctive and recognisable style, combining post-Impressionist sensibility with a deep psychological approach to portraiture.
+Her paintings are imbued with melancholy and spiritual tension, and her vibrant brushwork seems to breathe with the figures it evokes.
+She was often called the “painter of souls.”

 Boznańska was born on 15 April 1865 in Kraków.
-Her father, Adam Boznański, was an engineer, her mother a Frenchwoman, a teacher and the artist's first mentor.
-She studied under Kazimierz Pochwalski and at Adrian Baraniecki's Courses, and in 1886 she went to Munich, where she studied in the studios of Carl Kricheldorf and Wilhelm Dürr.
-Women were not allowed to study at the Academy, so Boznańska quickly built an independent position.
+Her father, Adam Boznański, was an engineer; her mother, a Frenchwoman, was a teacher and the artist’s first mentor.
+She studied with Kazimierz Pochwalski and at Adrian Baraniecki’s courses, and in 1886 left for Munich, where she trained in the studios of Carl Kricheldorf and Wilhelm Dürr.
+Women were not admitted to the Academy, so Boznańska quickly established herself as an independent artist.

-It was in Munich that her style was formed, inspired by the works of Velázquez, Manet and Whistler, Symbolist poetry and Japanese art, among others.
+It was in Munich that her style took shape, drawing inspiration from the works of Velázquez, Manet and Whistler, from Symbolist poetry, and from Japanese art.
 She painted portraits, interiors and still lifes.
-In 1894, she won a gold medal in Vienna for her portrait of Paul Nauen.
-Since then, her works have been exhibited in Berlin, London, Prague, Lviv, Krakow and Paris, among other places.
+In 1894, she was awarded a gold medal in Vienna for her portrait of Paul Nauen.
+From that point on, her work was exhibited in Berlin, London, Prague, Lwów (Lviv in modern-day Ukraine), Kraków and Paris.

-In 1898, she settled permanently in Paris, on Boulevard Montparnasse.
-Her studio became a meeting place for Polish and French artists.
-She worked there for over 30 years, painting slowly, in the dark, surrounded by animals and objects.
-She smoked a lot, did not open the windows, took care of canaries, parrots and even mice.
-She was eccentric, but at the same time sensitive to the psyche of her models.
-As Max Goth wrote: 'Boznanska does not paint the eyes, only the gaze'.
+In 1898, Boznańska settled permanently in Paris, establishing her studio on Boulevard Montparnasse.
+It soon became a gathering place for both Polish and French artists.
+For over thirty years, she painted there: slowly, in near darkness, surrounded by animals and personal objects.
+She smoked heavily, refused to open the windows, and cared for her canaries, parrots and even mice.
+Eccentric by nature, she was nonetheless acutely sensitive to the psychology of her sitters.
+As Max Goth observed: “Boznańska does not paint eyes, she paints the gaze.”

-Boznańska won the French Legion of Honour (1912), the Golden Laurel of the Polish Academy of Literature (1936), and the Order of Polonia Restituta (1938).
-In 1910 she visited Lviv, where six of her paintings were shown at the Universal Exhibition of Polish Art.
-The Lviv Art Gallery still has works by the artist, including the moving portrait of Hirszenberg and "Unknown Children".
+Boznańska was honoured with the French Légion d’honneur (1912), the Golden Laurel of the Polish Academy of Literature (1936), and the Order of Polonia Restituta (1938).
+In 1910, she visited Lwów (Lviv in modern-day Ukraine), where six of her works were shown at the Universal Exhibition of Polish Art.
+The Lviv National Art Gallery still holds several of her paintings, including the moving Portrait of Hirszenberg and Portrait of Children.

-After the First World War, Boznańska slowly disappeared from the mainstream.
-Increasingly lonely and depressed, she broke down after the suicide death of her sister Izabela.
-She died in poverty on 26 October 1940.
-She was buried in Les Champeaux cemetery in Montmorency.
+After the First World War, Boznańska gradually withdrew from the artistic mainstream.
+Increasingly isolated and struggling with depression, she suffered a breakdown following the suicide of her sister Izabela.
+She died in poverty on 26 October 1940 and was buried at Les Champeaux Cemetery in Montmorency.

 France